ColeLab/ColeAnticevicNetPartition/README.md

 The cortical network partition was extended into subcortex.
 This was accomplished by labeling each subcortical voxel with the cortical network with the strongest average Pearson correlation.

-See the main publication reporting this partition for more information: Ji JL, Spronk M, Kulkarni K, Repovs G, Anticevic A, Cole MW (In Press) "Mapping the human brain's cortical-subcortical functional network organization".
-NeuroImage. https://doi.org/10.1016/j.neuroimage.2018.10.006 [Open access preprint: http://doi.org/10.1101/206292]
+See the main publication reporting this partition for more information: Ji JL*, Spronk M*, Kulkarni K, Repovs G, Anticevic A**, Cole MW** (2019).
+"Mapping the human brain's cortical-subcortical functional network organization".
+NeuroImage.
+185:35–57. doi:10.1016/j.neuroimage.2018.10.006 [* = equal contribution; ** = senior authors] https://doi.org/10.1016/j.neuroimage.2018.10.006 [Open access preprint: http://doi.org/10.1101/206292]

 The Glasser2016 parcels are available here: https://balsa.wustl.edu/study/show/RVVG